itechartgamedev/MatchCats/index.md

 For the purposes of this Privacy Policy:

  - **Affiliate** means an entity that controls, is controlled by or is under common control with the Company, where "control" means ownership of 10% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
- - **Application** means the software program provided by the Company, downloaded by You on any Device and named Axe of Fury.
+ - **Application** means the software program provided by the Company, downloaded by You on any Device and named Match Cats 3D.
  - **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Privacy Policy) refers to iTechArt Group, Inc., 697 Mill Creek Road, Suite 13, Manahawkin, NJ 08050, USA, which may also act as controller of your Personal Data according to the General Data Protection Regulation (“GDPR”).
  - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.
  - **Personal** Data is any information that relates to an identified or identifiable individual.